globalvillagesoftware/infrastructure/docs/no-batchfile/source/environment.rst

 yet been determined.
 It will follow, as closely as possible, the development environment for Linux.

+.. _devtools:

 Development Tools
 =================

-These are the principal tools used by the *Global Village* organization.
+These are the principal tools used by the |gv| organization.
 They must be installed into the operating system environment.

 Eclipse
 -------